terna/SLAPP3/TO_DO.md

 PEP8

-for names with blancs, cp to a simple tmp name
+for names with blancs, cp to a simpler tmp name

 done:
 runShell.py and start.py